sniffmcmuffin/Rolodex/README.md

 #
 # TODO:
 # - Add() in ContactEdit/AddViewModel.cs need to be cleaned up and seperate concerns.
-# - Finally create the settings menu in KonsolApp or rip it out of the menu.
 # - Add more summary commenting through the solution.
 # - Make more tests.
 Decide which tests go to Konsol - Wpf - Shared.
-# - Make it so a new contact takes first available free id in the list.
+# - Make it so a new contact takes first available free id in the list in WfpApp.
+# - Change to an actual update of the contact in KonsolApp.